-Asherman syndrome is the formation of intrauterine adhesions (scar tissue), which typically develop after uterine surgery.
+Asherman syndrome is the formation of scar tissue in the uterine cavity.
+The problem most often develops after uterine surgery.

 Asherman syndrome is a rare condition.
 In most cases, it occurs in women who have had several dilatation and curettage (D&C) procedures.